danjau-devel/AndroidSnippets/README.md

-# AndroidSnippets
+# CodeSnippets
-Set of snippets for Android development reuse.
+Set of snippets for development reuse.